jgm/pandoc/INSTALL.md

     Homebrew installs from source, which takes additional time and disk space for the `ghc` compiler and dependent Haskell libraries.

+  - You can also install with [Scarf](https://scarf.sh/package/scarf/pandoc)
+    with:

+        scarf install pandoc

+    which will install both `pandoc` and `pandoc-citeproc`.

   - We also provide a zip file containing the binaries and man pages, for those who prefer not to use the installer.
 Simply unzip the file and move the binaries and man pages to